Basingstoke’s fight against loneliness

 Cultural and faith groups

-Basingstoke is a brilliantly diverse and multicultural town with many different communities and societies open to join.
+Basingstoke is a brilliantly diverse and multicultural town with many different community groups and societies to join.
 Many of these groups provide activities and services culturally specific to the community they represent.
 Some of these include the Basingstoke Caribbean Society, Basingstoke Nepalese Community and Basingstoke Albirr Mosque.
 For a full list of community organisations please take a look at the Basingstoke and Deane Borough Council website.

 Accesibility and Transport